TranThangBin/Project-Archive/README.md

 ## 5. Commit and push changes

-Use the `git commit -m "message"` and `git push origin main` commands to commit and push your changes to your forked repository on GitHub.
+Use the `git add .` then `git commit -m "message"` and `git push origin main` commands to commit and push your changes to your forked repository on GitHub.

 ## 6. Open a pull request